dingo-d/woo-solo-api/README.txt

 == Changelog ==

-= 1.0 =
+= 1.3 =
-* Initial release
+* Add additional debug methods
+* Code sniffer fixes
+* Add tax check - tax rate can be separate for shipping and for items, and are handled by WooCommerce

-= 1.0.1 =
+= 1.2 =

-* Typo fix
+* Renamed classes - shorten name of the classes and changed file names
+* Fixed bug that prevented sending of the pdf bill if the type of the bill was offer (ponuda)

 = 1.1 =

 * Added multiple invoice type selection based on payment type with appropriate fiscalization check
 * Fiscalization will be disabled for offer by default, and enabled only on invoice type

+= 1.0.1 =

+* Typo fix

-= 1.2 =
+= 1.0 =

-* Renamed classes - shorten name of the classes and changed file names
-* Fixed bug that prevented sending of the pdf bill if the type of the bill was offer (ponuda)
+* Initial release

+== Additional notes ==

+The 1.3 update removed the predefined tax rates from the plugin, and is instead using WooCommerce taxes.
+This means that you can have different tax for the item, and different for the shipping.
+Word of caution though, the Croatian law has predefined taxes of 0, 5, 13 or 25%.
+So in case you put the tax for the item and shipping anything other than that, the tax rate will be sent as 0 - so that your SOLO invoice or offer will pass, but with 0 tax rate.

+Also be sure to separate those two taxes.
+For instance you can set the item tax rate as a standard tax rate, and then the shipping tax can be set as a reduced tax rate, and then just set the Shipping tax class to reduced tax rate in the WooCommerce options.
+If you put everything as a standard one, the tax rates will get mixed and the end price won't be correct (not sure how else to handle this since WooCommerce has a weird tax system).